VVoruganti/blog/content/index.md

 Currently, a Founder @ [Plastic Labs](https://plasticlabs.ai).
 Like to spend my time reading about **Game Design**, **DevSecOps**, and **Blockchain**

+I care a lot about **Mental Health**, and I'm trying to remove the stigma about being open about it.
+Despite what my peers may say Mental Health is real and important to take care of.

 Using this as a space to put down my thoughts and experiments.
 Updated every once in a while, no real pattern or cadence.